-This simple how to make a tutu hair bow holder includes a tutorial using a bodice pattern.
+This simple how to make a tutu bow holder includes a tutorial using a bodice pattern.
 See how easy it is to make an easy customizable hair bow hanger that is perfect for girls of all ages!
 You may be looking for a hair bow organizer or hair bow storage solution for all those toddler bows.
-This gorgeous Tutu Hair bow holder is perfect!
-It organizes and holds clips,
+This hair bow hanger looks amazing in a little girls room It organizes and holds clips,

 How To Make A Hair bow Holder